gooddata/gooddata-ui/docs/10_vis__measure_value_filter_component.md

 ## Example

 The following example shows a bar chart displaying one measure sliced by one attribute.
-A user can use the Measure Value Filter component to filter the displayed bars and see the relevant data only.
+A user can use the Measure Value Filter component to filter the displayed rows and see the relevant data only.

 ```jsx
 import React, { Component } from "react";